Bliksempie/fractured-world/chronicles/008-gravebloomer-fragments.md

 **Lategame**: Found beneath a collapsed art museum in Thessaloniki—fungal structures shaped like human neurons.

-> "It isn’t just growing.
-It’s *thinking* about growth."
+> "It isn't just growing.
+It's *thinking* about growth."

 *If analyzed, the Chronicle flags this as a Gravebloomer cognition node, increasing future Kingpin encounter risk.*
 <!-- /fragment-meta -->